launchscout/design_exercise/README.md

 ## I'm Finished!

-- Awesome, send us a ZIP!
+- Awesome, now attach a zip of your finished code exercise with your application [here.](https://teamgaslight.com/careers/designer)